trailofbits/algo/README.md

 ### Android Devices

-No version of Android supports IKEv2.
-Install the [strongSwan VPN Client for Android 4 and newer](https://play.google.com/store/apps/details?id=org.strongswan.android).
-Import the corresponding user.p12 certificate to your device.
-See the [Android setup instructions](/docs/client-android.md) for more a more detailed walkthrough.
+WireGuard is used to provide VPN services on Android.
+Install the [WireGuard VPN Client](https://play.google.com/store/apps/details?id=com.wireguard.android).
+Import the corresponding `wireguard/<name>.conf` file to your device, then setup a new connection with it.
+See the [Android setup instructions](/docs/client-android.md) for more detailed walkthrough.

 ### Windows 10